santdelv/etl-pycon-poland/README.md

 We need this service account to run the application locally, and give it all the permissions we are going to need.

 * Go to BigQuery, under the big data options.
-* Click on Create a Data set, give it as a name ‘pycon_data.
+* Click on Create a Data set, give it as a name 'pycon_data'.
 * Click over the name of the newly created dataset.
 * Click on Create table
 * Click on Add field.